-Wong-Staal: Not actively, although we have talked about collaborating somewhat.
+Wong-Staal: Not actively, although we have talked somewhat about collaborating.

-Hannaway: Because they also are interested in developing therapies, we understand.
+Hannaway: They also are interested in developing therapies, we understand.

-Hannaway: Do you have any collaboration with David Ho’s group in New York?
+Hannaway: Do you have any collaboration with David Ho’s [David D. Ho, M.D.] group in New York?

-Wong-Staal: We’ve had off and on in the past, not really that much _____.
-Again, I think we have sort of--we have taken different direction, I guess.
+Wong-Staal: We’ve had some, off and on in the past, but not really that much.
+Again, we have taken different directions.

-Harden: So maybe I’ll just ask you one question we have asked to everybody.
-If AIDS had appeared in 1955 instead of 1981, how would the scientific community have been able to approach it?
+Harden: I’d like to ask you one question that we have asked to everybody: If AIDS had appeared in 1955 instead of 1981, how would the scientific community have been able to approach it?

-Wong-Staal: I think it would have been a disaster because, I mean, again, even after HTLV-1, there was a lot of resistance in thinking this was a retrovirally transmitted disease.
-I mean, there were still theories of antigen overload, you know, whatever, at that late stage.
-So I think mentally, they would not make the connection, at least not as readily.
-The technology for growing T cells was not there, so that. . .
+Wong-Staal: I think it would have been a disaster because, even after HTLV-1, there was a lot of resistance to thinking that this new disease was a retrovirally transmitted disease.
+I mean, there were theories of antigen overload and whatever else for a long time.
+I think mentally, they would not make the connection, at least not as readily.
+Also, the technology for growing T cells was not there, so . . . .

-Hannaway: I mean, epidemiologists might have some understanding of how it was transmitted.
+Hannaway: Epidemiologists might have some understanding of how it was transmitted.

 Wong-Staal: Right.
 That’s true.

-Wong-Staal: Right, right.
-That’s true.
-So from a prevention point of view.
-But by then, so many people would have been infected that...
+Wong-Staal: Right.
+So they might have taken action from a prevention point of view.
+But by then, many people would have been infected.

 Hannaway: One policy question.
-When you were at the NIH, you were associated with Sam Broder’s work on AZT, and you were familiar with NCI’s ongoing empirical work screening compounds for potential anti-cancer activity.
-I’d like to ask, do we know enough molecular biology to really hope for a rationally designed AIDS therapy in the near future?
+When you were at the NIH, you were associated with Sam Broder’s work on AZT, and you were familiar with NCI’s ongoing empirical work screening compounds for potential anti-cancer activity?
+What I’m getting at is the question: Do we know enough molecular biology to really hope for a rationally designed AIDS therapy in the near future?
 Or is it going to be the long-term future?

 Wong-Staal: I think there has been a lot of effort in rational drug design based on our knowledge of the virus.
-For example, you know, linking, I mean, some of the decoys, what they call aptimers, for interfering with tat and rev and so on.
-The problem with HIV is really, when I first _____, using a drug approach, because now, you know, it’s also Tony Fauci’s recent studies.
-A person who’s infected probably needs to be treated forever.
-The virus, once it’s established itself in the reservoir; you can never get rid of it.
-And anytime you withdraw drugs, the virus comes back.
-So you have to, you know, treat the patient for three decades maybe, you know, two or three decades.
-And to maintain a drug at that high a level for such a long time, first of all, you can have cumulative toxicity, the problem of resistance is...
-You know, so that’s why you also not just need one drug, you need three or four drugs, and also mix the regimen.
-Very difficult, I think.
-You know, there are compliance issues.
+For example, there is work on linking some of the decoys, what they call aptamers [oligonucleotide or peptide molecules that bind to a specific target molecule], for interfering with tat and rev and so on.
+The problem with HIV is really, as Tony Fauci’s recent studies have shown, is that a person who’s infected probably needs to be treated forever.
+The virus, once it’s established itself in the immunological reservoir, can never be completely eliminated.
+Anytime you withdraw drugs, the virus comes back.
+So you have to treat the patient for two or three decades or longer.
+And to maintain a drug at that high a level for such a long time, there are problems.
+First of all, you can have cumulative toxicity.
+There is also the problem of resistance.
+That’s why you also need not just one drug but three or four drugs.
+You also need to mix the regimen.
+This is very difficult, I think.
+There are also compliance issues.
 It’s overwhelming now because it’s hard to juggle all the different drugs that are supposed to do different things at different times.
-I think logistically, it would be just very difficult with a small drug approach.
-I mean, that’s why I personally came to gene therapy.
-I mean, you need something that’s just working all the time for you without worrying about it.
+I think logistically, it would be very difficult with a small drug approach.
+That’s why I personally came to gene therapy.
+You need something that’s working all the time for you without worrying about it.

 Harden: Can you project a time frame for gene therapy to be effective?

-Harden: How would you advise policymakers to think about this, about approaching...
-They have to deal with constituents who are ill and constituents who don’t want to spend too much money on this or that.
+Harden: How would you advise policymakers to think about this?
+They have to deal with constituents who are ill and constituents who don’t want to spend too much money on open-ended research.
 How should they balance out the spending on basic molecular biology to come up with some sort of rational design, versus empirical, let’s try this, let’s try that.